ojwalch/time-simulations/README.md

 | `power_at_original_N.png` | Statistical power of each scenario at the original N = 9,849 |
 | `n_needed_per_scenario.png` | N per arm required to restore 80% power under each noise source |

-## Reproducibility

-Both scripts set `numpy.random.seed(42)` at import time.
-All output figures are deterministic given this seed.